The Difference Between Medicated and Unmedicated Chick Starter

 What Is Medicated Chick Feed vs. Non-Medicated Chick Feed?

-Medicated chick feed’s primary purpose is to protect against coccidiosis, which can affect chicks who ingest soil or the droppings of other chickens.
-This can be a dangerous and deadly disease for babies who have yet to build up an immunity.
+Medicated chick starter is a specially designed feed that protects baby chicks against coccidiosis.
+Newborns who ingest soil or the droppings of other chickens can acquire this dangerous and deadly disease because they’ve yet to build up an immunity.

 Medicated chick starter reduces the risk of coccidiosis because it contains Amprolium, which helps chickens develop an immunity to the disease more easily.
 This feed may also contain hormones.